biocore/qiime/doc/install/install.rst

 This indicates that you have a complete QIIME base install.

-You should next :ref:`run QIIME's unit tests <run-test-suite>`_.
-You will experience some test failures since as a result of not having a full QIIME install.
+You should next :ref:`run QIIME's unit tests <run-test-suite>`.
+You will experience some test failures as a result of not having a full QIIME install.
 If you have questions about these failures, you should post to the `QIIME Forum <http://forum.qiime.org>`_.

 QIIME full install (for access to advanced features in QIIME, and non-default processing pipelines)
 ---------------------------------------------------------------------------------------------------

 The dependencies described below will support a full QIIME install.
-These are grouped by the features that they will provide access to.
+These are grouped by the features that each dependency will provide access to.
 Installation instructions should be followed for each individual package (e.g., from the project's website or README/INSTALL file).

 Alignment, tree-building, taxonomy assignment, OTU picking, and other data generation steps (required for non-default processing pipelines):